jecnua/kubernetes-testdrive/README.md

-# Playing with kubernetes 1.2
+# Playing with kubernetes 1.2.x

 Tested on OSX 10.11.4

+The starup.sh is the shell script that google ask you to curl-bash with small changes.

 ## To start a new cluster on Virtualbox